flyway/flywaydb.org/documentation/database/sqlserver.md

 ```

 This is equivalent to the [process of setting `accessToken` as described on this Microsoft documentation page](https://docs.microsoft.com/en-us/sql/connect/jdbc/connecting-using-azure-active-directory-authentication?view=sql-server-ver15#connecting-using-access-token).

+### Kerberos
+{% include teams.html %}

+Kerberos authentication can also be used to connect Flyway to your database.

+To set this up, you will need to pass the path to your Kerberos configuration file to the parameter [`kerberosConfigFile`](/documentation/configuration/parameters/kerberosConfigFile) and the path to your login module configuration file to the parameter [`sqlServer.kerberosLoginFile`](/documentation/configuration/parameters/sqlServerKerberosLoginFile).

+You may also need to add `;authenticationScheme=JavaKerberos` to your JDBC URL.

+For more information on Kerberos authentication with SQL Server, you can read the official documentation [here](https://docs.microsoft.com/en-us/sql/connect/jdbc/using-kerberos-integrated-authentication-to-connect-to-sql-server?view=sql-server-ver15).

 ## Connecting to a Named Instance